banboo-data/r4googleads/README.md

 ## Contribution and Package Extension

 **RGoogleAds** makes use of the [REST interface](https://developers.google.com/google-ads/api/rest/overview) of the Google Ads API.
 For each REST resource / service of the Google Ads API we construct a S3 Class in `R/google_services_construtors.R`.
 This modular approach enables the extension of **RGoogleAds** service by service.

-## Bug Reporting

-Please make sure you run with the latest **RGoogleAds** version before you report any issues.
-If you are still in trouble, please report the issue on Github: [https://github.com/banboo-data/RGoogleAds/issues](https://github.com/banboo-data/RGoogleAds/issues)

-We appreciate if you provide the following information along with the issue:

-* Operating System
-* R Version
-* RGoogleAds version
-* the R code which leads to the error
-* the error message, prompt output
-* code as text rather than screenshots